 Table of Contents

-Fifth-generation wireless, or “5G,” as it is commonly known, is the next generation of mobile technology.
-5G utilises a broader spectrum of frequencies moving into the infrared range allowing for much lower latency (faster data exchange) and more simultaneous connections.
+Fifth-generation wireless, or 5G as it is commonly known, is the next generation of mobile technology.
+5G utilizes a broader spectrum of frequencies, moving into the infrared range and allowing for much lower latency (faster data exchange) and more simultaneous connections.
 The application of these improvements is well documented and, notably for maritime, they include machine-to-machine (M2M) communication, improved autonomous vehicle-to-vehicle (V2V) communications and coordination, and improved wireless network connectivity over traditional wireless networking protocols and standards.

 While there is currently a lot of hype about 5G, the reality is that the standards that will ultimately govern the technology are not yet fully in place globally.
 We are expecting this year to be a big one for 5G as these standards start to come into effect and an increasing number of manufacturers include this as a standard in their equipment.
 In short, stay tuned.

 Gamification is defined as the application of typical elements of game-playing (e.g., point-scoring, competition with others, rules of play, etc.) to other types of activity.
 Gamification is not a new concept.
 No, it’s been around since the early 2010s, but it is on this list because 2019 is the first year we have seen applications within the terminal industry.
 The extent that gamification is a product or byproduct of society set aside, since 2010, this is something that has become increasingly common in software design as a means to improve user engagement and productivity.

 In 2038, we hypothesized that the terminal operator of the future would use gamification to encourage improved performance and reward human operators.
 These were obvious, “low-hanging” fruit.
 We also took it a step further and outlined that, when interconnected with a machine learning algorithm, a gamification system could be used as a tool to assess human behavioral patterns.